fadikaterji/COMP0090CW2/README.md

 This code will require data to be downloaded from: https://weisslab.cs.ucl.ac.uk/WEISSTeaching/datasets/-/tree/oxpet/data_new You will also have to change the path in the code

+pip libraries that need to be installed:
+  - h5py
+  - IPython
+  - cv2
+  - torchviz

 Code should be run in order of:

   - For original MTL Model: